TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Related Work

-\paragraph{Variational Approaches for Hierarchical Clustering} Since their introduction, Variational Autoencoders \citep[VAEs]{kingma_auto-encoding_2013} have been often employed for clustering tasks, as they are particularly effective in learning structured latent representations of data \citep{jiang_variational_2017}. \citet{goyal_nonparametric_2017}, for example, integrates hierarchical Bayesian non-parametric priors to the latent space of VAEs by applying the nested Chinese Restaurant Processes to cluster the data based on infinitely deep and branching trees.
-Additionally, hierarchical clustering has been achieved through models such as DeepECT \citep{mautz_deepect_2020} and TreeVAE \citep{manduchi_tree_2023}, both of which grow and learn hierarchical representations during training.
-While DeepECT aggregates data into a hierarchical tree in a single shared latent space, TreeVAE learns a tree structure posterior distribution of latent stochastic variables.
-That is, TreeVAE models the data distribution by learning an optimal tree structure of latent variables, resulting in latent embeddings that are automatically organized into a hierarchy, mimicking the hierarchical clustering process.
-Single-cell TreeVAE \citep[scTree]{vandenhirtz2024sctree} further extends TreeVAE to cluster single-cell RNA sequencing data by integrating batch correction, facilitating biologically plausible hierarchical structures.
-Although the aforementioned works have proven effective for clustering, their generative capabilities often fall short, with few offering quantitative or qualitative evaluations of their generative model performance.
+Since their introduction, Variational Autoencoders (VAEs) \cite{kingma_auto-encoding_2013} have been widely used for clustering tasks, due to their ability to learn structured latent representations \cite{jiang_variational_2017}.
+For instance, one method integrates hierarchical Bayesian non-parametric priors to the latent space of VAEs by applying the nested Chinese Restaurant Processes to cluster the data based on infinitely deep and branching trees \cite{goyal_nonparametric_2017}.
+Other methods construct hierarchical representations during training, such as DeepECT \cite{mautz_deepect_2020} and TreeVAE \cite{manduchi_tree_2023}.
+While DeepECT aggregates data into a hierarchical tree in a single shared latent space, TreeVAE learns a tree-structured posterior distribution of latent stochastic variables.
+That is, TreeVAE models the data distribution by learning an optimal tree structure of latent variables.
+This results in latent embeddings that are automatically organized into a hierarchy, mimicking the hierarchical clustering process.
+Single-cell TreeVAE \cite{vandenhirtz2024sctree} further extends TreeVAE to single-cell RNA sequencing data by integrating batch correction, facilitating biologically plausible hierarchical structures.
+Despite their strong clustering performance, these models often fall short in generative quality, with few providing quantitative or qualitative evaluations of their sample generation capabilities.

-\paragraph{Diffusion Models} Diffusion models have largely become state-of-the-art for image generation tasks \citep{sohl-dickstein_deep_2015,ho_denoising_2020}. \cite{nichol_improved_2021} and \cite{dhariwal_diffusion_2021} introduced enhancements to the architecture and training procedures of the Denoising Diffusion Probabilistic Model (DDPM).
-Meanwhile, other works, such as \cite{song_denoising_2020} and \cite{DBLP:conf/iclr/SalimansH22}, have made significant strides in reducing the sampling times for diffusion models, addressing one of their primary drawbacks. \cite{song_consistency_2023} further introduced consistency models, a new family of models that generate high-quality samples by directly mapping noise to data, enabling fast one-step generation while still allowing multistep sampling to balance computation and sample quality.
-Moreover, \cite{song_generative_2019} proposed an alternative formulation of diffusion modeling through their core-based generative model, known as the noise conditional score network (NCSN).
-Finally, recent work has further pushed the boundaries of diffusion models by relocating the diffusion process to the latent spaces of autoencoders, as demonstrated in works like LSGM \citep{vahdat_score-based_2021} and Stable Diffusion \citep{rombach_high-resolution_2022}.